crazyantlabs/sftptogo-docs/docs/getting-started/account-settings.md

 This section lists your most recent login activity.

-## Organziations
+## Organizations

 This section lists the organizations that you are a member of.

-Click **New orgazniation** to create a new organization, if you'd like to have orgazniations with seperate entities, billing details, administrators, regions or plans.
+Click **New organization** to create a new organization, if you'd like to have organizations with separate entities, billing details, administrators, regions or plans.